 The U Bora tower rises 67 stories from the ground in a grand gesture towards the sky.
 Its level-by-level lighting rises in tandem with each floor’s progress from the lobby to the sky.
-It’s most fascinating lighted element is a strong vertical illuminated accent, drawing the gesture full-circle by ascending from the ground-up on one facade, and from the skydown on the opposite facade.
+It’s most fascinating lighting element is a strong vertical illuminated accent, which draws the gesture full circle, by ascending from the ground-up on one facade and descending from the sky-down on the opposite facade.

-The 250-meter-high U Bora office tower is located in the middle of business bay in Dubai, UAE.
+The 250-meter-high U Bora office tower is located in the middle of Business Bay in Dubai, UAE.
 The architectural design intent was to provide the maximum amount of prime views.
-Oriented orthogonally to the street on the ground floor, the four faces of the tower actually begin to twist as they increase in height.
-The façade’s vertical thermometer further accents this unique curvature of the building.
+Oriented orthogonally to the street on the ground floor, the four faces of the tower twist as they increase in height.
+The facade’s vertical thermometer further accents this unique curvature of the building.
 The main circulation is located in a centralized core, which allows for maximizing usable areas and window space.
 Furthermore, the square footage of the floors increases toward the top of the 58-story tower.
-The bottom floors start at 1,100m² while the top floors are 2,000m², making the tower’s total square footage 80,000m².
-The mixed-use complex within which the tower is located contains 7,000m² of retail space, a 10,000m² public outdoor deck and a large, 30,000m² residential block.
-The juxtaposition of this shorter 16-story residential tower purposefully refrains from competing with the height of its neighboring tower and instead horizontally stretches along the lake, thereby providing maximum views of the water.
+The bottom floors start at 1,100 square meters, while the top floors are 2,000 square meters, making the tower’s total square footage 80,000 square meters.
+The tower in the mixed-use complex contains 7,000 square meters of retail space, a 10,000 square meters public outdoor deck, and a large, 30,000 square meters residential block.
+The juxtaposition of this shorter 16-story residential tower purposefully refrains from competing with the height of its neighboring tower and instead, horizontally stretches along the lake, thereby maximizing views of the water.